microsoft/nni/docs/en_US/Compressor/QuickStart.md

 # Quick Start to Compress a Model

 NNI provides very simple APIs for compressing a model.
-The compression include pruning and quantization.
-The usage of them are the same, thus, we use slim pruner as an example to show the usage.
+The compression includes pruning algorithms and quantization algorithms.
+The usage of them are the same, thus, here we use slim pruner as an example to show the usage.
 The complete code of this example can be found [here](https://github.com/microsoft/nni/blob/master/examples/model_compress/slim_torch_cifar10.py).

 ## Write configuration